 Legislation governing the administration of health care in Nunavut was carried over from the Northwest Territories (as Nunavut statutes) pursuant to the Nunavut Act.
-The Medical Care Act (the "Act") governs who is covered by the Nunavut Health Insurance Plan and the payment of benefits for insured medical services.
+This includes the Medical Care Act (the "Act").

 Section 23(1) of the Medical Care Act requires the Minister responsible for the Act to appoint a Director of Medical Insurance (the "Director").
 The Director is responsible for the administration of the Act and regulations by: